1959 Pro Bowl

 The 1959 Pro Bowl was the NFL's ninth annual all-star game which featured the outstanding performers from the 1958 season.
 The game was played on January 11, 1959, at the Los Angeles Memorial Coliseum in Los Angeles, California in front of 72,250 fans.
-The final score was East 28, West 21.
+The East scored 12 unanswered points in the fourth period to pull out a 28-21 victory.

 The West team was led by the Baltimore Colts' Weeb Ewbank while Jim Lee Howell of the New York Giants coached the East squad.
-New York Giants quarterback Frank Gifford was selected as the outstanding back of the game and defensive lineman Doug Atkins of the Chicago Bears was named the outstanding lineman.